 Shakespeare Learning – resources for plays, live lessons, activity toolkits, and behind the scenes information from the Royal Shakespeare Company.

 Shakespeare at The Globe – on-demand free-to-view performances.

-Side Quest – New initiative for 13 – 19 year olds to start a rewarding career in the videogames industry.
+Side Quest – new initiative for 13 to 19 year olds to start a rewarding career in the videogames industry.
 It challenges you to build a game in 7 days, with free software, regular live-streamed masterclasses and supportive online community.

 Staying alert and safe – social distancing guidance for young people.

 The Body Coach – fun activity pack for kids.